 Areas of Expertise

-Molecular Biophysics, Nucleic Acids, Proteins & Enzymology, Structural Biology, Biophysics
+Cancer Biology, Chromatin, Electron Cryo-Microscopy (cryo-EM), Molecular Biophysics, Nucleic Acids, Proteins and Enzymology, and Structural Biology.

 Awards and Honors